Skip to main content

 Iowa Flood Center as a Model For the World

 Ceynar and his colleagues have been contacted by officials from other states—and from countries as far away as Australia—inquiring about the IFIS.
-The stream gauges are also being evaluated by the Washington State Department of Transportation.

 “The IFC is the only flood center in the United States, and IFIS is the only system of its kind that we are aware of,” Ceynar said.
 “We will continue our efforts to create a National Flood Center.”